-UNIVERSITY OF WESTERN ONTARIO DON WRIGHT FACULTY OF MUSIC COMPOSITION 9518 Fall-Winter 2022-2023 Section 001: Dr. Omar Daniel Section 002: Dr. Paul Frehner INSTRUCTOR CONTACT INFO:
+UNIVERSITY OF WESTERN ONTARIO DON WRIGHT FACULTY OF MUSIC COMPOSITION 9558

+Fall-Winter 2022-2023 Dr. Paul Frehner

+INSTRUCTOR CONTACT INFO:

-Dr. Omar Daniel: TC338, (519)-661-2111 ext.
-85369, odaniel@uwo.ca Office hours: by appointment Dr. Paul Frehner: TC-339, (519) 661-2111 extension 85335, pfrehner@uwo.ca Office hours: by appointment MEETINGS: Private face-to-face composition lessons will be held in TC-339 (002) or TC-338 (001) at mutually agreed upon times.
+Dr. Paul Frehner: TC-339, (519) 661-2111 extension 85335, pfrehner@uwo.ca Office hours: by appointment

+MEETINGS: Private face-to-face composition lessons will be held in TC-339 at mutually agreed upon times.
 Lessons will be weekly in the Fall and Winter semesters and will last approximately 1.5-2 hours.
-There will occasionally be group meetings, involving students in 9518, 9558 and 9659 which will be held at mutually agreed upon times.
+There may occasionally be group meetings, involving students in 9518, 9558 and 9659 which will be held at mutually agreed upon times.
 There may occasionally be online workshops featuring guest speakers, which students are expected to attend.
 These will be scheduled in consultation with the guest speakers' timetables.

-DESCRIPTION AND OBJECTIVES Composition 9518 consists almost entirely of one-on-one consultations focusing on the following: the participants' in-progress and completed compositions; any related in-progress and completed assignments and exercises; and discussions and analyses of selected contemporary music repertory.
-Students will complete at least two compositions based on an idiosyncratic research methodology as defined by the student in consultation with the instructor.
-Other composition work will be assigned, which may or may not be completed during the timeframe of the course.
+DESCRIPTION AND OBJECTIVES

+Composition 9558 consists almost entirely of one-on-one consultations focusing on the following: the participants' in-progress and completed compositions; any related in-progress and completed assignments and exercises; and discussions and analyses of selected contemporary music repertory.
+Students will complete at least three compositions based on an idiosyncratic research methodology as defined by the student in consultation with the instructor.
 The student is expected to actively engage in refining the focus and methodology of their compositional approach through the creative process.

-Prerequisite: Enrollment in this course is restricted to students have been accepted into the first year of the Master of Music program in Composition.
+Prerequisite: Enrollment in this course is restricted to students have been accepted into the first year of the PhD program in Composition.

 Learning Outcomes:

-Students will develop their fluency and skills related to the art of music composition Through the analysis of pertinent repertoire students will gain an understanding of both certain compositional methodologies as well as a historical context for their own work.
+Students will develop their fluency and skills related to the art of music composition

+Through the analysis of pertinent repertoire students will gain an understanding of both certain compositional methodologies as well as a historical context for their own work.

 Through experiential opportunities students will gain valuable insight into the process of working towards a premiere performance of their own music with both student and professional performers (COVID-19 situation permitting).

 Through the act of working on research-based compositions students will develop the necessary background, tools and skills to frame a research angle for their eventual work on their Thesis Composition.

 Students are expected to participate in the Annual Chamber Groups-Composer Collaborative on April 5, 2023, 7:30 pm in vKH.
 This is an interdepartmental collaborative event between MPS and MRC that has been in place for over 19 years.
 Chamber groups are not finalized until near the end of September.
 Composer assignments are prioritized by course number (high to low) and grades and other meritorious factors.
 Decisions are made by a committee of MPS and MRC faculty organizers.
 Details and Guidelines for this collaboration will be distributed separately.
-EVALUATION: